At a glance: People-Based Attribution (PBA) provides a unified view of customer journeys across channels, platforms, and devices.

 Related reading: Onboarding guide to PBA

 - PBA consolidates website and mobile app data to provide a holistic view of campaign performance across a brand’s digital properties.
 Advertisers use PBA to understand customer journeys in terms of people, rather than devices.

 - PBA data—on the PBA dashboards and in raw-data reports—is used for marketing analyses and campaign optimization.

 - Data consisting of website visits, and user events is acquired using SDKs and/or APIs.

 - For each touchpoint (visit) to the website: the media source responsible for bringing the visit is determined.
 Any resulting event (conversion) is attributed to the touchpoint media source.

 PBA analytics dashboards and raw data

-- PBA data is presented via analytics dashboards being Activity, Web-to-App, Conversion Paths, and raw-data reports.
+- PBA data is presented via analytics dashboards and reports:

 - Data in the dashboards filtered and grouped using dimensions like mobile platform, media channel, and media type, This enables you to drill down and dissect the data.